Important Dates

 Workshop Topics and Conference Theme

 Workshop proposals should fit into one of the topics listed below related to substance use prevention.
-Proposals should address the conference theme, Shining a Light on Prevention: Connecting Research, Practice, Innovation, and Equity.
+Proposals should address the conference theme: Substance Use Prevention Across the Lifespan: Creating a Monumental Impact.

 Highlighted Topics:

-1. Evidence-based and Evidence-informed Programs and Strategies to Prevent or Reduce Substance Use
+1. Evidence-based and Evidence-informed Programs, Strategies, and Policies to Prevent or Reduce Substance Use

-1. Evidence-based and Evidence-informed Programs and Strategies to Prevent or Reduce Substance Use
+1. Evidence-based and Evidence-informed Programs, Strategies, and Policies to Prevent or Reduce Substance Use

-Evidence-based substance use prevention programs, strategies, and policies across the CSAP six prevention strategies: Information Dissemination, Prevention Education, Alternative Activities, Environmental Strategies, Community-based Processes, Identification of Problems and Referral to Services; translating research to prevention practice; state and community program results; successful public awareness, social media or marketing efforts; using technology in prevention; prevention strategies across the lifespan and diverse populations.
+Evidence-based substance use prevention programs, strategies, and policies across the Substance Use Prevention, Treatment, and Recovery Supports (SUPTRS) Block Grant six prevention strategies: Information Dissemination, Prevention Education, Alternative Activities, Environmental Strategies, Community-based Processes, Identification of Problems and Referral to Services; translating research to prevention practice; state and community program results; successful public awareness, social media or marketing efforts; using technology in prevention; evidence-informed emerging practices in prevention.

-Activities to build, sustain, and train the substance use prevention workforce; recruitment, onboarding new staff, training, retention, and succession planning; core competencies; certification; increasing pay; developing leadership skills; strengthening and diversifying the prevention workforce; developing career paths and ladders; prevention ethics; rural prevention workforce development; youth leadership; developing workforce strategic plans.
+Activities to build, sustain, and train the substance use prevention workforce; recruitment, onboarding new staff, training, retention, and succession planning; core competencies; certification; increasing pay and compensation; developing leadership skills; strengthening and diversifying the prevention workforce; developing career paths and ladders; prevention ethics; rural prevention workforce development; youth leadership; developing workforce strategic plans.

 Method of Communication